 Yes, some companies will insure a Category S car.
-They will almost certainly ask for the vehicle to undergo a new MOT test and may ask for an engineer’s report for the car in question.
+They will almost certainly ask for the vehicle to undergo a new MOT test and may ask for an engineer’s report for the vehicle in question.

 Can I insure a Cat N car?